keystonejs/keystone/docs/pages/docs/guides/database-migration.md

 ## Running `keystone dev`

 By default running `keystone dev` will force push your schema to the database set using `db.url` in your `keystone.ts` file.
-You can change the behaviour of `keystone dev` by setting `db.useMigrations` to `true`, this will automatically generate your migrations if your schema has changed each time you run `keystone dev`.

 {% if $nextRelease %}
 ## Skipping dev DB push

 If you want to look after all migrations, including in dev, yourself you can run `keystone dev --skip-db-push` this will not perform the default force push in dev leaving you to perform migrations as you like.
-This flag has no effect if `db.useMigrations` is set to `true`.

 {% hint kind="tip" %}
 Running `keystone dev --skip-db-push` will return GraphQL runtime errors if tables and/or columns that Keystone requires are not present in the database.